ehmicky/handle-cli-error/README.md

 _Type_: `boolean`\
 _Default_: `false`

-When `true`, only the `error` message is logged, not its stack trace.
+Log the `error` message only, not its stack trace.

 This is useful when the error was caused by the user (as opposed to being an internal bug), in which cause the stack trace is not relevant to the user.